GeCo: Evaluating Geometric Consistency for Video Generation via Motion and Structure: : A Differentiable Geometric Consistency Metric

 \cref{fig:global_pipeline} shows the pipeline for metric computation. \ourmethod{} processes an input video in a sliding window fashion.
 Given $N$ frames in a window, we compute the metric for the center frame $\mathbf{I}_c$.
 For each pair $(\mathbf{I}_c, \mathbf{I}_i)$ with $i \in \{1,\dots,N\} \setminus \{c\}$, it computes two consistency metrics, motion consistency and structure consistency, and fuses them into a per-pixel error map for the center frame.
 This per-pixel map can localize where the deformation occurs in each image.

 \myparagraph{Motion consistency.} Motion consistency measures the residual between optical flow and rigid motion induced by camera in the pixel space.
 Given two frames ($\mathbf{I}_c$ and $\mathbf{I}_i$), dense optical flow $\mathbf{F}^{c\rightarrow i}_\text{flow}$ is obtained by an off-the-shelf model~\cite{zhang2025ufm}.
 For camera-induced motion, we use a geometry foundation model~\cite{wang2025vggt} to predict depth map $\mathbf{D}_c$, camera intrinsics $\mathbf{K}_c$ (with focal lengths $f_x,f_y$), and relative pose $\mathbf{P}_{c\rightarrow i}{=}(\mathbf{R},\mathbf{T})$.
-Then we get residual motion by subtracting optical flow by and rigid motion:

-with $\tilde{\mathbf{p}}$ being the homogeneous coordinate of pixel $\mathbf{p}$ and perspective projection $\pi_{\mathbf{K}}(\cdot)$ with intrinsics $\mathbf{K}$.
+Then we get residual motion by subtracting the rigid motion from the optical flow: with $\tilde{\mathbf{p}}$ being the homogeneous coordinate of pixel $\mathbf{p}$ and perspective projection $\pi_{\mathbf{K}}(\cdot)$ with intrinsics $\mathbf{K}$.
 The residual motion is computed only for co-visible pixels between the center frame and the rest frames, discarding occluded regions where optical flow is not reliable.

 \myparagraph{Structure consistency.} Structure consistency evaluates geometric coherence to handle regions where optical flow is unreliable (\eg occlusions).
 Given two frames $\mathbf{I}_c$ and $\mathbf{I}_i$, we reproject the depth map $\mathbf{D}_i$ into the viewpoint of $\mathbf{I}_c$ using the estimated relative pose $\mathbf{P}_{i \rightarrow c}$ and intrinsics $\mathbf{K}_i$.
-This process yields a warped depth map $\mathbf{D}_{i\rightarrow c}$, utilizing z-buffering to resolve self-occlusions.
-The structure consistency at pixel $\mathbf{p}$ is then defined as the residual between the predicted and reprojected depth:
+It yields a warped depth map $\mathbf{D}_{i\rightarrow c}$, utilizing z-buffering to resolve self-occlusions.
+The structure consistency at pixel $\mathbf{p}$ is defined as the residual between the predicted and reprojected depth:

 \myparagraph{Scale-invariant fusion.} Direct fusion of the two signals is non-trivial due to unit mismatch: motion consistency is in pixels, while structure consistency is in depth unit up to scale.
 To combine them, we normalize both signals into a dimensionless, scale-invariant space via the pinhole camera model.
 Let $(\Delta u, \Delta v) = \mathbf{F}_{\text{residual}}(\mathbf{p})$ be the flow residual and $\Delta z(\mathbf{p})$ be the depth residual.
 We define the normalized motion consistency $\textbf{m}(\mathbf{p})$ and structure consistency $\textbf{s}(\mathbf{p})$ as: